-The purpose of this short paper is to delve into these consequences.
-The main question it addresses is whether privatization proceeds are best viewed as a form of revenue-a "deficit-determining" item that can alter the stance of fiscal policy, and thus contribute to a stabilization effort-or as a form of financing, like a bond issue.
-The answer to this question might seem obvious; since privatization entails simply an exchange of assets that does not affect the net worth of the government, or reduce that of the private sector, it should be seen as a financing transaction.
+"deficit-determining" item that can alter the stance of fiscal policy, and thus contribute to a stabilization effort-or as a form of financing, like a bond issue.
+The answer to this question might seem obvious-since privatization entails simply an exchange of assets that does not affect the net worth of the government, or reduce that of the private sector, it should be seen as a financing transaction.
 For practical purposes, that conclusion is more or less the one that the paper reaches.
 However, its analysis will demonstrate that the short-run macroeconomic impact of privatization is strongly affected by the circumstances in which it takes place.

 It depends in particular on the relative rates of return of the privatized concern in the public and private sectors.
-In some instances, privatization can even reduce aggregate demand, other things remaining equal.1
+In some instances, privatization can even reduce domestic absorption, other things remaining equal.2